True Prophet vs. False Profit

 “For anyone of the house of Israel or of the immigrants who stay in Israel who separates himself from Me, sets up his idols in his heart, puts right before his face the stumbling block of his iniquity, and thencomes to the prophet to inquire of Me for himself, I the LORD will be brought to answer him in My own person.
 “I will set My face against that man and make him a sign and a proverb, and I will cut him off from among My people.
 So you will know that I am the LORD. - Ezekiel 14:7-8

 Exposing the Lies of False Profits

-Unfortunately, most people today are receiving ministry from false prophets that promotes idolatry in their hearts.
-This is a scary picture where most point to man rather than the work of the Holy Spirit through Christ.
+Unfortunately, most people today are receiving ministry from false prophets that are promoting idolatry in their hearts.
+This is a scary picture where most point to a man rather than to God.